merll/docker-map/docs/guide/containers/advanced.rst

     port of the container (i.e. the first item of the tuple);
   * elements of :attr:`~dockermap.map.config.ContainerConfiguration.create_options` and
     :attr:`~dockermap.map.config.ContainerConfiguration.start_options`;
+  * items of :attr:`~dockermap.map.config.ContainerConfiguration.binds`, if they are not volume aliases, i.e. they directly describe container volume and host path.
   * and elements listed in :attr:`~dockermap.map.config.ContainerConfiguration.shares`.
 * On client configuration: For addresses in :attr:`~dockermap.map.config.ClientConfiguration.interfaces`.